sunlightlabs/datajam-chat/README.md

 ### Installation:

-Run `rake db:seed` after adding datajam_chat to your gemspec and running bundle install.
+Run `rake datajam_chat:install` after adding datajam_chat to your gemspec and running bundle install.

 ### Settings:

-All settings are optional.
+Only page size is required.

 __Bit.ly username & api key:__ If set, links in chat messages will automatically be shortened using your bit.ly account